Run as a Candidate

 3. File Candidate Nomination Papers with a Returning Officer

-A completed original Candidate Nomination Paper and a $500 candidate nomination deposit must be filed with the returning officer before 2:00 pm on Nomination Day (the 10th day after the Writ of Election is issued).
+A completed original Candidate Nomination Paper must be filed with the returning officer before 2:00 pm on Nomination Day (the 10th day after the Writ of Election is issued).
 Late papers will not be accepted.

 The candidate nomination papers must include: